Kontakaiika: History

-On June 6, 1834, the people of Samos sent two brave and proud letters to the Turks, making it clear that Samos would not submit to the sultan.
-The ardent desire of the island to unite with the rest of Greece, which had just been declared an independent state, is also co-signed by the residents of our village to Hasabey, commander of the Turkish fleet, who arrived on the island in April 1834.
+On June 6, 1834, the people of Samos sent two letters to the Turks, making it clear that Samos would not submit to the sultan.
+The ardent desire of the island to unite with the rest of Greece, which had just been declared an independent state, is also co-signed by the residents of the village to Hasabey, commander of the Turkish fleet, who arrived on the island in April 1834.

 During the Balkan wars of 1912-1913, the village gave many fighters, who for this reason started from the island and arrived in the long-suffering Macedonia, uniting their bodies with those of the Macedonian warriors.
-The Hero in the square of our village stood up in honor of the fallen Kontakiotes in the Struggle for the liberation of Macedonia.
+The Hero in the square of the village stood up in honor of the fallen Kontakiotes in the Struggle for the liberation of Macedonia.

 In his column there are warriors of the village: Alexios Markou, Andreas Margaronis, Konstantinos Haritou, Stavros Karaggiaouris, Prodromos Kotakis, Nikolaos Pothas, Konstantinos Lambrou, Elias Christodoulou, Emmanouillon Antoniou, Antoniou Stanoulou, Konstantinos Hatzitoulis Elias Pothas.

-During World War II, the island of Samos followed the fate of our conquered homeland.
+During World War II, the island of Samos followed the fate of the conquered homeland.
 There were no battles on the island for its conquest.
 Historians typically report that not a single rifle fell, but was handed over to the Italian administration under unclear historical circumstances.

 However, the winter of 1941-1942, with the island under Italian occupation, led the Samians to despair, with the deaths of the inhabitants from starvation that had no precedent.
 Hunger, disease and the sight of the Italian conqueror woke the inhabitants of the island.

-So it was not long before a Greek Resistance was organized in the mountains of central and western mainly Samos, where the Karvounis and Kerkis Mountains could give the Greeks the coverage they needed.
-Our village was thus in the zone of the events of the Resistance.
+So it was not long before a Greek Resistance was organized in the mountains of central and western mainly Samos, where the Karvounis and Kerkis Mountains could give the Greeks the coverage they needed. the village was thus in the zone of the events of the Resistance.
 A group of fighters settled here and after fighting, the village was occupied by the Italian army.
 On September 8, 1943, the Allied Powers and Italy signed a truce in Samos.

-The supervision of the island passes to the British, while the command of the Greek guerrillas again establishes in our village a company of soldiers as a militia, with the main purpose of preserving the order and security of the people.
+The supervision of the island passes to the British, while the command of the Greek guerrillas again establishes in the village a company of soldiers as a militia, with the main purpose of preserving the order and security of the people.

 However, the time for release had not yet arrived.
 On November 17, 1943, the Germans savagely bombed Vathi and Pythagorion.

 The Greek troops, which consisted of soldiers of the Holy Corps and EAM guerrillas, along with a large population of civilians and a small number of English soldiers, leave the island and leave it in the hands of the Germans.
 The Germans arrested and executed Italian soldiers who were opposed to fascist Italy and had sided with the Greeks.

 One such execution took place in Ag.
 Dimitrios in Kontakaiika.
 Finally, in September 1944, German occupation troops withdrew, and the islanders breathed a sigh of relief.